Your essential guide to Sumatra coffee

 You can find our Sumatran roasts on our website here or check out our below tasting notes and customer reviews.

 Our single-origin Blue Sumatra is smooth and aromatic, with a well-balanced spiciness that is typical of Sumatran coffees.
-Its full body and low acidity create a beautifully intense brew, making this a pleasure to drink from a cafetiere, filter device, or as an espresso.
+Its full body and low acidity create a beautifully intense brew, making this an ideal coffee for cafetieres, coffee for filter machines or coffee for espresso.

 “Smooth, medium-strength coffee.
 My go-to coffee for every day, all day.”